lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Yields
     Since this task checks all voltage and temperature values, it will wait for the ``Voltage_Mutex`` and the ``TemperatureBuffer_Mutex`` to be available.

+    This task will also yield whenever it sends SPI messages to the LTC6811 minions.

 Additional Considerations
     None